Syaora/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    Tested new toy button before changing anything and saw 500 error under networks tab.

+    Check server logs and see a proxy error.

+    Adjusted Toys to Toy in the create function then refresh to see it working properly.

 - Update the number of likes for a toy

   - How I debugged:
+  Tested like button and got a unhandled rejection (SyntaxERror): Unexpected end of JSON input.

+  Check server logs and see "unpermitted parameter: :id"

+  Notice "render json: toy" is missing and added it into update function

+  Refreshed and tested to see if working properly

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Tested Donate to Goodwill button and see 404 error in the console.

+  Saw "ActionController::RoutingError (No route matches [DELETE] "/toys/6")

+  Added destroy route under configs

+  Tested Donate to Goodwill button to see if working properly